AndreBtt/Computsal-API/api/components/match/README.md

         },...
     ]
     ```
-* Type is 1 if it is an elimination match or 0 if it is a group match
+* Type is 0 if it is a group match or different then 0 if it is an elimination match

 ## Create previous match